monopole/mdrip/README.md

 should be in a fenced code block indented via a
 [block quote].
 Block quotes are ignored by `mdrip`.

-Don't put prompts in your code blocks.
+Eschew adding prompts to code blocks.
 The following code snippet is easy to copy/paste:
 > ```
 > echo hello
 > du -sk
 > ```
-But this is not:
+But this isn't:
 > ```
 > $ echo hello
 > $ du -sk
 > ```